|Plan a Visit||Tours||Shopping & Dining|

 Plan a Visit

-PLEASE NOTE THAT NEW MUSEUM HOURS WILL TAKE EFFECT FEBRUARY 1.
+PLEASE NOTE NEW MUSEUM HOURS EFFECTIVE FEBRUARY 1.
 SEE BELOW FOR DETAILS.

 The Dayton Art Institute is located in downtown Dayton, just off Interstate 75.
 Our historic building, with its distinctive red tile roof, is clearly visible from the interstate.
 Through this page and the links to the left, you will find information about planning a visit to The Dayton Art Institute.
 Please contact us if you have any questions.